Tummy Tuck (Abdominoplasty)

 What is an Abdominoplasty?

 Abdominoplasty is surgery to flatten and reshape the abdominal region.
 Excess skin is removed and lax muscles are often tightened.
-In the end, your abdomen is much smoother and tighter, clothes fit better and self-confidence is improved.
+Tummy tuck benefits include your abdomen becoming much smoother and tighter, clothes fitting better and self-confidence improving.
 The complexity of an Abdominoplasty will vary depending on the patient, the amount of loose skin, the amount of muscle laxity and the desired improvement.
 Sometimes only a ‘mini’ abdominoplasty is required which is a shorter incision, the belly button is unaffected and the muscle are not addressed.

 A standard Abdominoplasty often requires an incision from hip to hip.
 The abdominal muscles are sutured together to tighten them, muscle is not cut.
 The belly button (umbilicus) is released via a circular incision, the skin is pulled down and excess is trimmed off, the belly button is then released back into its original position and sutured into place.
 Skin will be lifted for any necessary muscle repair after the incisions are made.
 Stretch marks are often trimmed away with a tummy tuck.
 Sometimes an extended Abdominoplasty is performed with incisions that extend around the hips to remove excess skin that extends past the abdomen, and still yet, sometimes a lower body lift is required.